 Pope Francis encourages each one of us to act to bring hope to refugees.
 At the Jesuit Refugee Service, we believe that we can all #Do1Thing to welcome, protect, promote, and integrate refugees in their communities.

-We hear the words “refugee crisis” all the time, and the sheer magnitude of the current situation – more than 68 million people forced to leave their homes to seek safety, with 25.4 million of them having had to flee their countries – can leave us feeling powerless and frustrated.
-Can anything be done?
+We hear the words “refugee crisis” all the time, and the sheer magnitude of forced displacement can leave us feeling powerless and frustrated.
+What can be done?